softworkz/embyuserwiki/Xml-Tv.md

 ![](images/server/xmltv.png)

 XML TV uses categories to indicate types of programs.
 You can configure these categories in Emby to allow certain programs to appear as movies, sports, kid's programs, etc.

+Additionally, you can also configure which tuners will use this guide data source.
+Emby allows you to add as many tuners and guide data sources as you like, and you can choose which the data source for each tuner.